 My approach to eating, weight and habits is informed by the work of

 Jeffrey Schwartz and Kathryn Hansen, who explain how habit and compulsion work in the brain.
-They showed me the fastest, easiest way to short-circuit addictive thinking, permanently.
+They've got the fastest, easiest way to dismantle addictive thinking, permanently.

 Traci Mann and Janet Tomiyama, whose definitive meta-study proved diets cause weight gain and are always a waste of time, The End.

-Paul Campos and Megan Dietz, who undo the twin myths of obesity and thinness - myths that keep us locked in shame and self-hatred.
-Change always comes faster when we do it out of love.
+Paul Campos and Megan Dietz, who undo the twin myths of obesity and thinness - myths that keep us locked in shame and self-hatred and the diet/binge cycle.

-I grew up in Boulder, Colorado and went to a little hippie boarding school in the Four Corners.
-Now I live with my husband in a 300-year-old house built by a pirate in Marblehead, Massachusetts, a Colonial-era village on the coast.
-My other favorite places in the world are London, Paris, Oakland, and northern New Mexico.
+I'm from Boulder, Colorado and live with my husband in a 300-year-old house built by a pirate in Marblehead, Massachusetts, a Colonial-era village on the coast.

 My go-to comfort food is Charlies Angels: Full Throttle.
 But it didn’t used to be.